branaway/PlayWithJS/README.md

 BTW, the ~{...} (with or without the curly braces) is the template expression to display a value with HTML sensitive characters escaped.
 The un-escaped version is ${}.

+## Other rendering functions

+In classic Play 1.x, various renderXXX() are defined to return different type of HTTP response.
+Similarly the following rendering functions are available in actions.

+Note 1: Play 1.x uses exceptions to generate returned values, whereas NashornPlay uses "return" to return a rendering method.
+Note 2: programmers don't need to explicitly call these renderXXX to generate proper response.
+If all you need is generate JSON response, you just return the object directly and JSON serialization automatically applies.

+- renderText(myString): e.g., return renderText("hello")
+- renderJSON({...}): e.g., return renderJSON(book).
+Note, GSON is used to render objects
+- renderJackson({...}): render JSON with Jackson library.
+This is the default rendering method if plain objects (Java or JavaScript native) are returned in actions.
+- renderXml({})
+- renderJapid(...)
+- renderHtml(string)
+- redirect(url): generate an HTTP redirect to the URL
+- forbidden(message): 403

 ## Using other JavaScript resources in actions

 JDK Nashorn engine offeres load('...') function for one to load other javascript resource in the global space.
 The books.js loads another javascript file by means of this mechanism.

 nashornPlay has experimental code to enable using "require" in actions.
 CommonJS modules can be put in "js/commonjs" and can be loaded by "require(...)" in actions.
 The mechanism depends on a third-party module located [here](https://github.com/coveo/nashorn-commonjs-modules).
-Please check out the toRequire function in the books.js for a sample.
+Please check out the toRequire() function in the books.js for a sample.